 On the other hand, as mentioned in our Bondic review, sandpaper works well on this strong adhesive.
 This will allow you to complete your tasks and have a neat finish on all household work.

-How is Bondic in comparison to other UV Glues?
+How is Bondic in comparison to other Ultraviolet Light Glues?

 There are a few other UV glue products on the market, which are often compared to Bondic.
-However, Bondic was the first liquid plastic welding device and isn’t considered a glue.
+However, Bondic was the first liquid plastic welding kit and isn’t considered a glue.
+And the best thing is, that it really works!

 Other UV glues have a light and applicator in one device or pen, and they often don’t work as well on thick materials.
 Also, many consumers complain these UV glue pens barely have any product in them and can’t constantly be refilled.